Pumpkin Seed Brittle

 Ingredients

-• ¼ cup honey or golden syrup / light corn syrup
+• ¼ cup honey or golden syrup 85 grams (light corn syrup may be used)

-• 2 tablespoons olive oil or other mild oil
+• 2 tablespoons olive oil 27 grams (any mild-flavored oil may be used)

 Instructions

-2. Mix the wet ingredients: In a medium bowl, whisk honey, brown sugar, olive oil, salt, and pumpkin pie spice until smooth.
+2. Mix the wet ingredients – In a medium bowl, whisk together the honey, brown sugar, olive oil, salt, and pumpkin pie spice until smooth and fully combined.

-4. Spread the mixture: Transfer to the prepared pan.
-Use damp hands or a greased spatula to press into an even layer.
+4. Spread the mixture – Transfer the coated mixture to the prepared baking sheet and use damp hands or a greased spatula to press it into a flat, even layer, working all the way to the edges for uniform thickness.

 Notes